Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 - `jwt_secrets`: a comma-separated list of `<MODULE_ID>=<JWT_SECRET>` pairs to override specific module secrets.
 Only modules present in the config can be overridden.
 - `admin_secret`: a string to override the admin JWT secret.

-If the body is empty, the signer state is simply synced to match the config.
+With an empty JSON object body (`{}`), the signer state is simply synced to match the config.

 #### Common patterns

 **Add a new module without restarting:**
+This works only if the module's JWT secret was already included in `CB_JWTS` (a comma-separated list of `<MODULE_ID>=<JWT_SECRET>` pairs) when the signer started: the reload re-reads `CB_JWTS` from the signer's own process environment, which is fixed at startup, and fails with a 500 (`internal error`; the signer log shows `JWT secret for module X is missing`) otherwise.
+For a module whose secret is not yet in `CB_JWTS`, there are two Docker paths: re-run `commit-boost init` and `docker compose up -d` with the new env file so every container is recreated with consistent fresh secrets, or hand-add the module's service to the compose file and append its secret to `CB_JWTS` in `.cb.env` before restarting the signer.
+Re-running `init` rotates every JWT secret, including the admin secret.
 1. Add the `[[modules]]` entry to `cb-config.toml`.
-2. Set the new module's JWT secret in the signer's environment (`CB_JWTS`, a comma-separated list of `<MODULE_ID>=<JWT_SECRET>` pairs).
-3. Send `POST /reload` with an empty body.
+2. Send `POST /reload` with an empty JSON object body (`{}`).
 The signer picks up the new module from config.
-4. Start the new module container with the matching JWT secret.
+3. Start the new module container with the matching JWT secret.

 **Rotate a JWT secret remotely:**
 Send `POST /reload` with the new secret in the body.
 The module must already exist in the config.
-This is useful for scripted rotation without SSH access to edit config files.
+Scripted rotation works without SSH access to edit config files.
+Unless TLS is enabled (see [TLS](#tls)), the request sends the new secret in cleartext over the network.
+A secret passed on a curl command line also lands in shell history and the process list; read it from a file or stdin instead.

 **Revoke a compromised module immediately:**
 Send `POST /revoke_jwt` with the module ID.
 This removes the module from the signer's access list without touching the config.
 The next `/reload` will restore the module if it is still in the config, so remove it from config as well if the revocation should be permanent.

 #### Footguns

-- **Body overrides are not persisted.** If the signer crashes or restarts after a body-based secret rotation, it falls back to the config/environment values.
+- Body overrides are not persisted: if the signer crashes or restarts after a body-based secret rotation, it falls back to the config/environment values.
 The module container will still have the rotated secret and authentication will fail.
 To avoid this, update the environment variable to match after rotating via the body.
-- **Reload reverts revocations.** If you revoke a module with `/revoke_jwt` but leave it in the config, the next `/reload` without a body override will re-add it from the config baseline.
-Always remove revoked modules from the config to make the revocation permanent.
-- **Override validation is strict.** If the body references a module ID that does not exist in the config, the entire reload request is rejected and no changes are applied.
+- Override validation is strict: if the body references a module ID that does not exist in the config, the entire reload request is rejected and no changes are applied.
 This prevents typos from silently failing.

 ### Notes

-- The hot reload feature is available for PBS Service (both default and custom) and Signer Service.
-Note that the *automatic* file-watching reload additionally requires a non-empty config path (see the caution above); the `/reload` endpoint itself is always available.
+- The hot reload feature is available for the PBS service (both default and custom) and the Signer service.
-- Changes related to listening hosts and ports will not been applied, as it requires the server to be restarted.
+- Changes to listening hosts and ports are not applied, since they require a server restart.
 - If running in Docker containers, changes in `volumes` will not be applied, as it requires the container to be recreated.
 Be careful if changing a path to a local file as it may not be accessible from the container.
-- Custom PBS Service may override the default behaviour of the hot reload feature to parse extra configuration fields.
+- Custom PBS services may override the default behavior of the hot reload feature to parse extra configuration fields.
 Check the [examples](https://github.com/Commit-Boost/commit-boost-client/blob/main/examples/status_api/src/main.rs) for more details.
-- In case the reload fails (most likely because of some misconfigured option), the server will return a 500 error and the previous configuration will be kept.